gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 Make sure *Production* is selected and click the *Publish to production slot* button.
 In a few moments, your newly trained model can be called externally.
 In fact, you can try it yourself!

-> Note, if you re-train your model, you'll have to re-publish before those changes impact your LUIS API.
+> If you re-train your model, you'll have to re-publish before those changes impact your LUIS API.

 #### Calling LUIS Externally